-Accommodation at Kalahari Plains Camp is in ten spacious tented chalets, linked to the main area by sandy pathways.
+Accommodation at Kalahari Plains Camp is in ten comfortable tented chalets, linked to the main area by sandy pathways.
 These chalets are of a good size, built on wooden decks raised off the ground to keep them cool in the very hot summer months.
 The innovative insulated canvas walls and roof of each tent, together with a ceiling fan and large mesh windows, also help to keep the interior relatively cool.
 We loved the airy feel that these large windows give to the chalets, but were pleased to see roll-down canvas and clear plastic blinds in case of inclement weather (which we experienced on a previous visit in March).

 A door to one side of the chalet leads to the en-suite bathroom, complete with a flush toilet, twin handbasins with copper taps, a full-length mirror and walk-in shower.
 You'll also find plenty of wooden shelves and hanging space for clothes, extra blankets for the very chilly winter nights, a digital safe, insect repellent and environment-friendly shower gel, shampoo and conditioner.
 Another thoughtful touch in the hot summer months is the provision of a sarong.
 Take it with you on a game drive and your guide will wet it in cold water for you to drape over your shoulders to keep cool.
 'Kalahari air-conditioning' at its best!

 One of the coolest features of each chalet at Kalahari Plains – and a real highlight for us on our last visit – is the sleep-out deck above.
 Accessed up wooden steps from the bottom deck, your bed can be made up for you to sleep under the stars.
 If you get a little nervous, or chilly during the night, you can quite easily pop back downstairs into the comfort of your bed inside.
 But we loved lying tucked up and cosy, gazing up at the star-filled sky (and desperate to see just one shooting star!): all the best bits of camping, but a lot more comfortable and without the associated work!